mamun2519/learn-devOps-concept/Networking/readme.md

 ### How Does Net Work?

+⇒ Computers connect to each other and to the Internet via wires, cables, radio waves, and other types of networking infrastructure.
+All data sent over the Internet is translated into pulses of light or electricity, also called "bits," and then interpreted by the receiving computer.

 ⇒ first user request DNS services DNS services Request Main Server

 Example⇒ user ⇒ DNS ⇒ IP = NetFlix